PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 System shows notification in following cases where user is associated in any of the RACI roles in Open Tasks.
 (Whose notification date is arrived).

 - When task is removed from his queue (This means assignment is changed such a way that user is now no longer associated with that task)
+  - For e.g. Suppose Ravi is added in open task as Responsible.
+Now, Pavan removes the Ravi as a responsible role.
+So system sends a task notification to Ravi for task removed from the queue.
 - When new task is added or assigned to his queue
+  - For e.g. Suppose Pavan adds a new open tasks and added Ravi as a Responsible.
+So system sends task notification to Ravi that task is added in your queue.
 - When start date is changed in such a way that task is moved to Upcoming
+  - For e.g. Suppose there is one open task where a Ravi is added in a Responsible role.
+Now, the Pavan changes the Start Date in such a way that the task moves from the Open tab to the Upcoming tab.
+So system sends task notification to Ravi that task is moved to Upcoming.
 - When task is deleted
+  - For e.g. Suppose there is one task where Ravi is added to the Responsible.
+Suppose someone deletes that task.
+So system sends task notification to Ravi for task deletion.
 - When task is marked as Done
+  - For e.g. Suppose there is one task where Ravi is added to the Responsible.
+Now, someone marks that task as Done.
+So the system sends task notification to Ravi for task is completed.
 - When task is Reopened (From Completed)
+  - For e.g. Suppose the user is Reopened the Completed task.
+So system sends task notification to the RACI users.
 - When task is Restored (From Deleted)
+  - For e.g. Suppose the user is restored the deleted task.
+So system sends task notification to the RACI users.
 - When any user claims CA Pool task
+  - For e.g. Suppose there is one CA Pool task.
+Now, Pavan claims that tasks.
+So system sends the task notification to RACI user that this task is claimed.

 User who has performed this action, won't get the notification.
 For e.g. If I am deleting any task, I will not get notification but other associated users will get notification.